The Pretesting Effect: Why Testing Before Teaching WorksThe Pretesting Effect: Why Testing Before Teaching Works - educational concept illustration

 The pretesting effect occurs when students are tested on material they haven't yet learned, which enhances their subsequent learning of that content even when they answer incorrectly.
 Unlike regular testing which assesses already-studied material to strengthen retrieval, pretesting works through different mechanisms such as focusing attention and activating curiosity about unknown information.

-How can teachers practically implement pretesting in their classrooms without disrupting their lesson plans?
+How can teachers implement pretesting without disrupting lessons?

 Teachers can simply give students a brief quiz on upcoming topics before beginning instruction, allowing students to guess answers they don't know.
 The key is to follow up immediately with corrective feedback during the lesson, as the pretesting benefits cannot be realised without students learning the correct information after their initial attempts.